From Legacy To Advanced

-To get rolling with the advanced sequencer, there is a tool button on the bottom right to easily generate an advanced sequence out of the simple sequence.
+To get rolling with the advanced sequencer, there is a tool button on the bottom right to easily generate an advanced sequence out of the legacy sequence.

 Did you know?
-The simple sequencer is actually running an advanced sequence behind the scenes.
-The User Interface is just wrapped around to give the traditional experience of the simple sequence.
+The legacy sequencer is actually running an advanced sequence behind the scenes.
+The User Interface is just wrapped around to give the traditional experience of the legacy sequence.
 This will ensure that the effort to maintain the code for the sequencer is not doubled and that everything is working the same way.
-This approach also makes it possible to keep the simple sequencer alive.
+This approach also makes it possible to keep the legacy sequencer alive.

 Let's break apart how the sequence will look compared to the advanced sequence.
 Remember that on a high level the advanced sequencer will run the instructions from top to bottom.